inventory-management

 The Different Types of Inventories

 Raw materials are the unprocessed inputs used in production.
 They can be natural resources like timber or minerals, or they can be man-made products like steel or plastic.
+Work-in-progress (WIP) inventory includes partially completed products that are still undergoing production processes.
+Finished goods are completely processed and only require packaging before they are ready for sale.
+Maintenance, repair, and operations (MRO) supplies are used to keep machinery and equipment running smoothly.

 The type of inventory a business holds will depend on the nature of its operations.
 Manufacturing businesses will typically hold large quantities of raw materials and WIP inventory, while retailers will primarily carry finished goods.
 Service businesses may not hold any inventory at all, instead relying on their suppliers to maintain an appropriate level of stock.